wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/configure-microsoft-cloud-app-security-cloud-discovery/includes/5-implement-app-connectors.md

-You can use Cloud App Security app connectors to enable better control and visibility of your organization's cloud apps.
-Cloud App Security uses APIs provided by your cloud app provider to enable and manage connections to that provider's apps.
+You can use Defender for Cloud Apps app connectors to enable better control and visibility of your organization's cloud apps.
+Defender for Cloud Apps uses APIs provided by your cloud app provider to enable and manage connections to that provider's apps.
 You can even connect to multiple instances of the same cloud app.
 For example, you might use Salesforce in two parts of your organization.
-Each instance is treated and managed separately by Cloud App Security.
+Each instance is treated and managed separately by Defender for Cloud Apps.

 > [!IMPORTANT]
 > This multi-instance app support does not include Microsoft Azure or Office 365.

 ## Overview

-The following process describes how Cloud App Security uses app connectors.
-Cloud App Security:
+The following process describes how Defender for Cloud Apps uses app connectors.
+Defender for Cloud Apps:

 1. Retrieves and save authentication permissions.
 2. Requests the user list.